Skip to main content

 Should I be VAT-registered?

-Only if turnover exceeds £90,000.
-Many electricians register voluntarily for the input VAT recovery on materials.
-Check our VAT calculator first — Limited Cost Trader rules can wipe out FRS benefit.
+Mandatory if your taxable turnover exceeds £90,000 in any rolling 12 months.
+Many electricians register voluntarily below the threshold for input VAT recovery on materials, but the Domestic Reverse Charge complicates things if you do CIS work — see the question above.
+Check our VAT calculator first; Limited Cost Trader rules can wipe out Flat Rate Scheme benefit.

 Built for electricians, free on iOS & Android.